 Cut 8 ounces of white melt and pour soap base into 1 inch cubes.
 Microwave on high in 30 second intervals until melted.
 Stir between intervals.

-When it’s melted, add ½ teaspoon Orange Cream natural fragrance oil.
+When it’s melted, add ½ teaspoon Orange Creamsicle fragrance oil (or 20 drops Sweet Orange EO and 5 drops Vanilla EO).
 Stir well.

 Carefully pour the soap over the loofah slices in the mold.
 Spray the top with rubbing alcohol to remove air bubbles.
 Let cool for about half an hour until hard on the top.

 Cut the 8 ounces of clear soap and heat as you did before.
-When it’s melted, add ½ teaspoon Orange Cream natural fragrance oil and orange mica or soap colorant.
+When it’s melted, add ½ teaspoon Orange Creamsicle fragrance oil (or 20 drops Sweet Orange EO and 5 drops Vanilla EO) and orange mica or soap colorant.
 Stir well.